eekcoopuw/jobmon/docsource/architecture.rst

 FYI CRUD = Create, Read, Update, Delete.

+*In hindsight I think the following is a little Hyper-modern: abstractly appealing, but too fiddly in practise.
+Systems rarely need to be so modular that new ones can be composed from arbitrary subsets.

+In practise each deployment unit has its own source tree.
+The code would be clearer if the relevant fragment of each Domain Object was clearly identified in each deployment unit.
-*In hindsight I think thix is a little Hyper-modern: abstractly appealing, but too fiddly in practise.* Systems rarely need to be so modular that new ones can be composed from arbitrary subsets.
-Jobmon is probably one component in its own right, as is QPIDF, UGE, the organizational component described above.
+Jobmon is probably one component in its own right, as is QPID, UGE, and the organizational component described below.

 Components in Guppy
 ===================

-The Python packages are currently organized according to the deployment architecture, not by the major noun, although there is strong correlation.
+The Python packages are currently organized according to the deployment architecture, not by the major noun, although each deployment unit specializes in certain Domain Objects.

 Perhaps components make sense within a deployment unit, and this section should be repeated within each of the three deployment groups.